How to Have a More Sustainable Christmas

 From downhill + cross country skiing to good old fashioned snowball fights, the winter months abound with outdoor recreational opportunities.
 And as long as you have the right equipment to stay warm and dry, the possibilities for winter fun are endless!

-5. Plan ahead to Avoid Food Waste
+5. Plan Ahead to Avoid Food Waste

 Roughly 1/3 of the food produced around the world for human consumption gets lost or wasted.
 Single-use plastics are also a problem — they frequently don’t get recycled or even make it to a landfill.